SpenceKonde/AVR-Guidance/Performance/Fast_Math_Tricks.md

 shifting N-4 bits or more on a datatype of N bytes suddenly drastically reduces flash use and time because the compiler can throw away almost everything and maybe use swap and andi and make much more efficient code.
 Obviously multiples of 8 bits shift VERY quickly because you just move bytes around.

 The compiler is NOT smart when you have series like ersatz division eg `m - m >> 2 + m >> 3 - m >> 6` and so on - specifically, it doesn't seem to be able to recongize that it's easier to get m >> 3 from m >> 2 and so discards m >> 2 then recalculates m >> 3, and then does the same thing for m >> 6.
-This cannot be worked around short of inline assembly: no matter what steps you take to make it look different, the compiler is clever enough to realize that they're equivalent, and at the point when it is choosing the best implementation, I would wager that it doesn't know it's on a machine that can only shift bits one at a time (most architectures can single-instruction shift an arbitrary number of bits).
+This cannot be worked around short of inline assembly: no matter what steps you take to make it look different, the compiler is clever enough to realize that they're equivalent, and at the point when it is choosing the best implementation, I would wager that it doesn't know it's on a machine that can only shift bits one at a time (most architectures can single-instruction shift an arbitrary`*` number of bits).
 Hence despite being clever enough to find any possible rephrasing of that math and turn it into the same thing, it's not smart enough to recycle the intermediate values.
 Thats why wiring.c has two big blocks of inline asm in it on my modern AVR cores - I reused the intermediaries.
 And then found another trick at the end:

 Always, there are patterns that you know about, but that the compiler doesn't and can't, and there are assumptions it can say nothing on but you know to be true.
 Say you know that the input such an ersatz division routine is a number not greater than 5000.
 The compiler doesn't know that and can't assume it, but you know that if it is higher than that, it doesn't matter what number you get out of the math because you're putting garbage values in and will get garbage out (GIGO).
 Therefore, once you're rightshifted it 5 places, the intermediary can't possibly exceed 255 and the MSB is 0.
-So (when doing it assembly) you can stop using the MSB in your math, because you know it's zero.
+So (when doing in assembly) you can stop using the MSB in your math, because you know it's zero.

+`*` well, up to their word size, of course/